 (3) Nothing in this section prevents a party nomination from being made in accordance with sections 79 and 81.

-(4) If 2 or more party nominations for an election in a region are made in accordance with subsection (2), a claim under section 80(1) may be made to the Electoral Commissioner together with the nominations.
+(4) If 2 or more party nominations for a Council election are made in accordance with subsection (2), a claim under section 80(1) may be made to the Electoral Commissioner together with the nominations.

 (5) If a party nomination has been made in accordance with subsection (2), the Electoral Commissioner is to —